UpswitchEU/upswitch-valuation-tester/docs/CTO_ARCHITECTURAL_ALIGNMENT_ILARA_UPSWITCH.md

 │  • Economic indicators (GDP, interest rates)                │
 │  • Industry trends                                          │
 │  • Comparable companies (public)                            │
+│  • Registry-based financial data (limited companies only)*  │
 │                                                              │
+│  *For Limited Companies:                                     │
+│  Public financial data from company registries (Companies   │ │  House UK, KBO/BCE Belgium, etc.) is legally public and     │ │  can be used for valuations.
+This includes:                 │ │  - Filed annual accounts (previous years)                   │ │  - Revenue, profit figures (if filed)                       │ │  - Company officers & structure                             │
-│  Processing: AI-enhanced (GPT-4, Claude)                    │
+│  - Share capital information                                │
-│  Storage: Standard security                                 │
+│                                                              │
+│  Note: This is DIFFERENT from user-uploaded private data.   │ │  Registry data is already public by law and can be safely   │ │  processed with AI, cached, and used for comparables.       │ │                                                              │ │  Processing: AI-enhanced (GPT-4, Claude)                    │ │  Storage: Standard security                                 │